 For chemical companies specifically, the stakes are unusually high.
 Chemical inputs are woven deeply into downstream manufacturing across automotive, agriculture, construction, and consumer goods.
 When freight costs spike unexpectedly — or when a favoured trade lane suddenly becomes expensive or unreliable — the ripple effect can be wide and rapid.

-The Red Sea crisis has not relented.
-Since late 2023, the majority of container vessels serving Asia-Europe lanes have avoided the Suez Canal, instead routing via the Cape of Good Hope.
+And where the risks are visible, they are not letting up.
+The Red Sea crisis has now entered its third year, with the majority of container vessels serving Asia-Europe lanes continuing to avoid the Suez Canal in favour of the Cape of Good Hope route.
 The detour adds up to 14 days to transit times with the longer route has had a lasting price.
 Xeneta data shows long-term contract rates into North Europe are still 58% above where they stood before the crisis took hold at the end of 2023.
 Chemical companies with European manufacturing operations sourcing raw materials from Asia have felt this acutely — and many have had to absorb the cost.

 "Port congestion delayed critical solvent imports, impacting production timelines.
 We went through customer delivery pressures, had to manage stock rationing and negotiated expedited logistics to restore operational stability."